babayoshihiko/geojp/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 0 note
+0 errors | 0 warnings | 1 note

 * This is a new release.

-* The data folder may be >1 MB.
-The data include lists of various geographical data entries; prefectural/municipal names and codes.
+* The note says the term "geospatial" misspelling.
+The term is an important keyword for the package.